-To provide a framework and guide the Development Services Directorate in undertaking its enforcement and compliance activities, by outlining:
+To guide the Development Services Directorate in undertaking its enforcement and compliance activities, by outlining:

 - 1. The aims and goals underpinning the enforcement activities undertaken by the Shire with respect to offences against State legislation and Shire local laws. - 2.
 The criteria to be considered in determining whether the Shire will take enforcement action. - 3.
 The manner in which matters requiring enforcement action will be classified and actioned. - 4.
-The options available to the Shire and provide consistency in its enforcement - 5.
+Enforcement options available to the Shire. - 5.
 The criteria considered in determining what enforcement option the Shire will apply to the offending conduct. - 6.
 The process of escalation where major offences are dealt with and enforcement is required. - 7.
-Considerations relevant to the exercise of officer discretion and to guide decision making and action commensurate with risk.
+Considerations relevant to the exercise of officer discretion.